tom-draper/api-analytics/README.md

 At any time, you can delete all stored data associated with your API key by going to [apianalytics.dev/delete](https://apianalytics.dev/delete) and entering your API key.

-API keys and their associated logged request data are scheduled to be deleted after 6 months of inactivity, or 3 months have elapsed without logging a request.
+API keys and their associated logged request data are scheduled to be deleted after 6 months of inactivity, or if 3 months have elapsed without logging a request.

-## Monitoring
+## Active Monitoring

-Active API monitoring can be set up by heading to [apianalytics.dev/monitoring](https://apianalytics.dev/monitoring) to enter your API key.
+Active endpoint monitoring can be set up by heading to [apianalytics.dev/monitoring](https://apianalytics.dev/monitoring) to enter your API key.
 Our servers will regularly ping chosen endpoints to monitor uptime and response time.

 ![Monitoring](https://user-images.githubusercontent.com/41476809/208298759-f937b668-2d86-43a2-b615-6b7f0b2bc20c.png)